 An exemption for the digitally excluded is included in the regulations and mirrors the current exemptions from online filing for VAT.
 The exemptions cover those that that do not use computers for religious reasons and those that are unable to comply because of age, disability or location (or for any another reason).

-Existing exemptions from online filing for VAT are expected to be carried over automatically to MTD for VAT.
+Existing exemptions from online filing for VAT will be carried over automatically to MTD for VAT.
 Those that are not currently exempt from VAT online filing may find it difficult to persuade HMRC that the exemption should apply.
 Difficult cases will arise, particularly where an individual has some basic digital skills such as being able to send emails, but would not be able to cope with accounting software or a spreadsheet.
 There is no specific age at which the exemption applies; each case will be taken on its merits.
 Location covers those who cannot obtain access to broadband because of where they are located.
 The exemption will not apply to those who could sign up for broadband but have not done so.

 Businesses in insolvency procedures are exempt from the MTD for VAT requirements.
 The current paper-based processes are expected to continue, for both pre and post appointment returns.
 This exemption covers the following situations: